jlupini/nf_tools/README.md

 ### Current Scripts

 - **GoToHighlight** - Lets you automatically keyframe the movement of a page or its parent null to a given highlight.
 Run the script with a page layer selected, then pick options and click the button for the highlight you want to move to.
-Select multiple layers to include a page turn effect.
+A page turn effect is applied if you target a layer below the active page.

 - **Startup** - Put an alias to this script in the `Startup` folder inside your AE `Scripts` Folder.
 Whenever you open After Effects, the script will automatically run any required scripts.
 Right now that means importing a library we use called `Before-Effects` and running the `InstallPseudoEffects` script.